-A variation on Stanley Kubrick’s Paths of Glory: A long travelling shot of a WWI trench is reduced to it’s essentials, the path of the camera and the geometrical relations of the set.
+A variation on Stanley Kubrick’s Paths of Glory: A long traveling shot of a WWI trench is reduced to it’s essentials, the path of the camera and the geometrical relations of the set.
+The software algorithm used for this purpose has military relevance; it is used for recognizing objects and guiding automatic weapons, reinforcing the connection between war and cinema described by Virilo.
+Beyond this aspect, I was also interested in how a story can be told solely through movement in space.

 “The long backwards tracking shot through a trench in Kubrick’s WWI drama Paths of Glory, which follows the general as he paces along the line of soldiers and his repeated questions, are reduced to their pure geometry in Dietmar Offenhuber’s study: Nothing is visible other than various accumulations of points, a line on the ground on which the “spent” frames are counted off in units of 50, and the camera’s movement, though the original sound can be heard.
 While this represents enough data to identify the take, the scene’s most important element is missing, the physicality, the bodies of the things and people.
 But at the same time this reduction is in a sense closer to the first industrialized war in history than the images of Kubrick’s film.